History of the College

 In November 2016, Coachella Valley voters overwhelmingly supported the College’s request for a $577.8 million construction bond to further its growth.
 This funding will build a permanent Palm Springs Campus that is truly shaping up to be "Like No Place Else."
 The site will serve as a regional workforce innovation center, where students can learn and train for jobs and careers in the areas of digital media and film; hospitality and culinary arts; healthcare; and sustainability.
 This campus represents an unprecedented opportunity for our students, business partners and community residents.

-The College's plEDGE program commits to providing free tuition for two years to local high school students who graduated in 2017, 2018, 2019 or 2020 and enroll at College of the Desert full time.
+The College's plEDGE program commits to providing free tuition for two years to local high school students who graduated in 2017, 2018, 2019, 2020 and 2021 who enroll at College of the Desert full time.
+In 2020, the program was expanded to include Coachella Valley residents who have attended College of the Desert in the past but are not currently enrolled.

-Today, almost 18,000 students attend College of the Desert, one of the fastest-growing community colleges in California.
+Today, almost 17,000 students attend College of the Desert each year.